 This emission unit represents the Modifier #1 Enzyme Refill Hopper Process with an associated cartridge type filter dust collector system.
 Particulate emissions are limited to 0.002 lbs. / 1,000 lbs. of exhaust gases and 0.00165 pph.
-AQD staff was able to observe the baghouse, and it appeared to be properly operating with a magnehelic installed and operating with a pressure drop of 3" water column.
-The cartridge filters that are used for this collector system are cleaned and then re-used in the system.
+Compliance with these emission limits are demonstrated by proper operation of the control device.
+This equipment was not in operation during the inspection.